xinkjs/xink/README.md

 ### Vite plugin configuration

 Create or ensure there is a "vite.config.js" file in your project's root directory.
+We show the required options below.

 ```ts
 /* vite.config.js */